 The loss of focus on a legitimate purpose has had a predictably bureaucratic outcome.
 With the loss of the DIR-NIC contract, the Supreme Court sent the issue to its Office of Court Administration instead of the experienced and at least technically competent DIR.
 The OCA issued an RFP and an outfit named "Tyler Technologies, Inc." got the bid.
 Tyler is another entity which caters to government bureaucracies -- which Tyler calls by the euphemism "the public sector."
 (Your biases about an entity that caters to a euphemism for "bureaucracy" may or may not be confirmed by the lack of consistency, completeness or coherence in the current implementation.)
-It's trademarked document management system is now mandated, though at least one prominent District Clerk has clearly and publicly labeled his former product as "superior."
+It's trademarked document management system is mandated, though at least one prominent District Clerk clearly and publicly labeled his former product as "superior."
 Those who used that former system in that county would agree.

-Among the minor ironies of this mandate are: first, four amendment to the OCA-Tyler contract, by which, among other things, Tyler indemnifies the courts as well as the OCA (but not lawyers) against any copyright infringement which may occur or have occurred, adds the right to charge a subscription fee and emphasizes that the whole system is proprietary to Tyler.
+Among the minor ironies of this mandate are: first, provisions in and amendments to the OCA-Tyler contract, by which, among other things, Tyler indemnifies the courts as well as the OCA (but not lawyers) against any copyright infringement which may occur or have occurred, which includes the right to charge a subscription fee and which emphasizes that the whole system is proprietary to Tyler.
 Second, note that the original name for the new system had to be changed from "TexFile" to "efileTexas.gov" because of a trademark infringement claim.
 Third, the apparently-now-abandoned graphic logo for the original TexFile shows the State flaking off.